-This appendix summarizes differences between Microsoft C and the description of the C language found in Appendix A of The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie, published in 1978 by Prentice-Hall, Inc. The following is a list of the differences with cross-references to the corresponding section numbers in The C Programming Language:
+This appendix summarizes differences between Microsoft C and the description of the C language found in Appendix A of The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie, published in 1978 by Prentice-Hall, Inc. The following is a list of the differences, with cross-references to the corresponding section numbers in The C Programming Language:

 Section Number in Kernighan and Ritchie Microsoft C 2.2 Identifiers (including those used in preprocessor directives) are significant to 31 characters.
 External identifiers are also significant to 31 characters.
 2.3 The identifiers asm and entry are no longer keywords.
-New keywords are const, volatile, enum, signed, and void.
+New keywords are const , volatile , enum , signed , and void .
 (The volatile keyword is implemented syntactically, but not semantically.)
-The identifiers cdecl, far, fortran, huge, near, and pascal may be keywords, depending on whether the corresponding options are enabled when a program is compiled (see your DOS user's guide).
+The identifiers cdecl , far , fortran , huge , near , and pas- cal may be keywords, depending on whether or not the corresponding options are enabled when a program is compiled (see your system docu- mentation).
 2.4.1 As a result of the method used to assign types to hexadecimal and octal constants, these constants always act like unsigned integers in type conversions.

-Hexadecimal bit patterns consisting of a backslash (\), the letter x, and up to three hexadecimal digits are permitted as character constants (for example, \x012).
+Hexadecimal bit patterns consisting of a backslash ( $\backslash$ ), the letter x, and up to three hexadecimal digits are permitted as character constants (for example, $\backslash$ xO12).

-Microsoft C defines three additional escape sequences: \v represents a vertical tab (VT), \" represents the double-quotation-mark character, and \a represents the bell (also called alert).
+Microsoft C defines three additional escape sequences: $\v$ represents a vertical tab (VT), " represents the double-quote character, and $\a$ represents the bell (also called alert).

-Character constants always have type int, with the result that they are sign extended in type conversions.
+Character constants always have type int, with the result that they are sign-extended in type conversions.